 The money raised during events hosted by The Helper Project help fund the revitalization and beautification of Helper and enable us to create cultural connections for those living in Helper.
+Click below to see all of our upcoming, current, and past projects.

 The Helper Project to Award Scholarships to Local Students